MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/playfab-gdpr-deleting-and-exporting-player-data.md

 The completion of the task will also trigger a PlayStream event.
 Using our WebHook feature, you can register to receive these events on an endpoint of your choosing and process as needed.
 The event will contain a JSON blob that has information such as the **JobReceiptId** and the download URL for the exported data.

 The following example is how to use the Admin API with the [C# SDK](../../../sdks/c-sharp/index.md).
-If you would like to use a different SDK, then select one from the list of [PlayFab SDKs](../../../index.md?#pivot=documentation&panel=sdks).
+If you would like to use a different SDK then select one from the list of [PlayFab SDKs](../../../index.md?#pivot=documentation&panel=sdks).

 ```csharp
 public static async void ExportMasterPlayerExample(Action<PlayFabError> callback)